Kamus SABDA Mobile

 Antonym: minor

-Derived forms noun majority1, noun majority2
+Derived form noun majority1, noun majority2

-4. major(a = adj.all) Array - of the field of academic study in which one concentrates or specializes; "his major field was mathematics"
+4. major(a = adj.all) - of the field of academic study in which one concentrates or specializes; "his major field was mathematics"

 Antonym: minor

-5. major(a = adj.all) Array - of a scale or mode; "major scales"; "the key of D major"
+5. major(a = adj.all) - of a scale or mode; "major scales"; "the key of D major"

 Antonym: minor

-6. major(a = adj.all) Array - of greater seriousness or danger; "a major earthquake"; "a major hurricane"; "a major illness"
+6. major(a = adj.all) - of greater seriousness or danger; "a major earthquake"; "a major hurricane"; "a major illness"

 Antonym: minor

-7. major(a = adj.all) Array - of full legal age; Array
+7. major(a = adj.all) - of full legal age;

 Antonym: minor